Mahathir Mohamad resigns creating uncertainty over the political future of Malaysia.

 According to Malaysia’s constitution, the monarch must appoint a prime minister who has secured a majority of the 222-seat parliament.

-If the king accepts Mr Mahathir’s resignation, it would mark the end of the political career of one of the longest serving leaders in south-east Asia.
-However, it remains unclear whether Mr Mahathir, who served his first term as prime minister from 1981 to 2003, will ultimately retire or whether the move is a political manoeuvre.
+If the king accepts Mr Mahathir’s resignation.
+It would mark the end of the political career of one of the longest serving leaders in south-east Asia.
+However, it remains unclear whether Mr Mahathir.
+He served his first term as prime minister from 1981 to 2003.
+He will ultimately retire or whether the move is a political manoeuvre.

 Muhyiddin Yassin, Bersatu’s president, said in a Facebook post on Monday that the party would leave the ruling coalition.
-Eleven MPs also quit Mr Anwar’s People’s Justice Party (PKR) — which had been the alliance’s largest — to form an independent unit, jeopardising the coalition’s majority.
+Eleven MPs also quit Mr Anwar’s People’s Justice Party (PKR).
+In fact, this had been the alliance’s largest — to form an independent unit, jeopardising the coalition’s majority.